What is Pitch Recognition Softball Part 1

 The beginning of Zone 2 is where hitters must initiate their swing.
 This is based on the pitch cues deciphered in zone 1.
 The hitter continues to take in and process visual cues.
 But processing takes time and the hitter can only make slight, late swing adjustments based on old information because the ball is moving fast.

 Some hitters say they see the spin of the seams in zone 2, some say they don’t.
 More likely, hitters see spin clues.
 For instance, many hitters report seeing a red or white, quarter or dime-sized “hole” in sliders.
 The visual clue is caused by the seam pattern of sliders rotating on a tilted axis while the ball is moving straight.
 Picture a spinning bicycle wheel at an angle so that you can see the hub of the wheel with the spokes rotating around it.
 The hub is the hole.
 Hitters also report seeing color cues, such as a 4-seam fastball appearing redder than a 2-seam fastball.
 Some hitters say that split-finger fastballs appear to tumble.
 But that these kinds of pitch clues are highly individual and many hitters can’t verbalize clues that their sub-conscious mind actually use.
+At high levels, hitters need to commit to their swing in Zone 2 with the pitch just over halfway to the plate.

 Zone 3 is the hitting zone.
 The swing can no longer be halted.
 Hitters usually move their head and eyes down to the hitting zone as the ball enters Zone 3, but most do not actually see the bat meet the ball.
 Rather than tracking the ball to contact the head/eye movement is aiming ahead of the pitch like a bow hunter leading his shot.
 As Dusty Baker said in You Can Teach Hitting, “You hit the slider with your imagination.”